blockchaingate/Kanban-js/opencl/README.md

 1)  Port the code to openCL, while keeping it valid vanilla C/C++.
     More precisely, we commit that our code shall compile/build both as a C++ and an openCL program (within our setup).
-    - Our C build target is the default gcc C++ compiler on as many distributions as possible.
+    - Our C++ build target is the default gcc C++ compiler on as many distributions as possible.
     - Our openCL build target is openCL 1.1 or 1.2 on all devices we can test.
 2)  Refactor (or write new) tests and benchmarks to match our